KeyanSong/431-2018/slides/class24/README.md

 ## Visualization of the Day

 [Why Do People Visit the Emergency Room?](https://flowingdata.com/2016/02/09/why-people-visit-the-emergency-room/) by Nathan Yau again.

+## Today's Main Example

+Today's main example uses a new data set I've built including information from several parts of the [NHANES National Youth Fitness Survey](https://www.cdc.gov/nchs/nnyfs/index.htm), which was conducted in 2012.
+Back in Part A, we studied a different data set from the same source, and the data are also discussed in [Chapter 7 of the Course Notes](https://thomaselove.github.io/2018-431-book/NYFS-Study.html).

 ## One Last Thing